Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Introduction

-One of the main observations of this work is that the lattice structure of cliquegrams over $X$, as opposed to ordinary rooted DAGs, enables us to provide a \emph{unique} answer to the PNRP, meaning that the PNRP has a unique solution in the setting of cliquegrams: Given any family $\mathcal{F}$ of treegrams over the common set of taxa $X$, there exists a unique minimal cliquegram $C_X^{(F)}$ (w.r.t.~the partial order $\leq$ in the lattice of all cliquegrams over $X$) containing each treegram in $\mathcal{F}$.
-The cliquegram $C_X$ is given explicitly as the join of $\mathcal{F}$, $\vee\mathcal{F}$ (see Rem.~\ref{rem:PNRP} and Prop.~\ref{prop:clique-dense}).
-See also Fig.~\ref{fig:treegram-dec}.
+One of the main observations of this work is that the lattice structure of cliquegrams over $X$, as opposed to ordinary rooted DAGs, enables us to provide a \emph{unique} answer to the PNRP, meaning that the PNRP has a unique solution in the setting of cliquegrams: Given any family $\caF$ of treegrams over the common set of taxa $X$, there exists a unique minimal cliquegram $\caC_X^{(\caF)}$ (w.r.t.~the partial order $\leq$ in the lattice of all cliquegrams over $X$) containing each treegram in $\caF$.
+The cliquegram $\caC_X$ is given explicitly as the join of $\caF$, $\vee\caF$ (see \textit{Rem.~\ref{rem:PNRP}} and \textit{Prop.~\ref{prop:clique-dense}}).
+See also \textit{Fig.~\ref{fig:treegram-dec}}.

-This observation allows us to devise a simple algorithm for computing the join cliquegram from any given family of treegrams.
-The join cliquegram $C_X$ of the family $\mathcal{F}$, is then given by the maximal cliques of the Vietoris-Rips complex of $N_X$.
+This observation allows us to devise a simple algorithm for computing the join-cliquegram from any given family of treegrams.
+The join-cliquegram $\caC_X$ of the family $\caT$, is then given by the maximal cliques of the Vietoris-Rips complex of $N_X$.
 A Python implementation of this algorithm is provided in \cite{ourgitcode}.

 Since the cliquegram is obtained by a phylogenetic network $N_X:X\times X\to\R$ which is a weighted graph, and thus a one-dimensional structure, the approach introduced in this section is referred to as \emph{first order approach}.